jonrau1/ElectricEye/README.md

 ElectricEye's core concept is the **Auditor** which are sets of Python scripts that run **Checks** per Service dedicated to a specific SaaS vendor or public cloud service provider called an **Assessment Target**.
 You can run an entire Assessment Target, a specific Auditor, or a specific Check within an Auditor.
 After ElectricEye is done with evaluations, it supports over a dozen types of **Outputs** ranging from an HTML executive report to AWS DocumentDB clusters - you can run multiple Outputs as you see fit.

-ElectricEye also uses utilizes other tools such as [Shodan](https://www.shodan.io/), [`detect-secrets`](https://pypi.org/project/detect-secrets/), [VirusTotal](https://www.virustotal.com/gui/home/upload), the United States Cyber and Infrastructure Security Agency (CISA) Known Exploited Vulnerability (KEV) Catalog, and [NMAP](https://nmap.org/) for carrying out its Checks and enriching their findings.
+ElectricEye also uses utilizes other tools such as [Shodan.io](https://www.shodan.io/), [Yelp's `detect-secrets`](https://pypi.org/project/detect-secrets/), [VirusTotal](https://www.virustotal.com/gui/home/upload), the [United States Cyber and Infrastructure Security Agency (CISA)](https://www.cisa.gov/) [Known Exploited Vulnerability (KEV)](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) Catalog, and [NMAP](https://nmap.org/) for carrying out its Checks and enriching their findings.

 1. First, clone this repository and install the requirements using `pip3`: `pip3 install -r requirements.txt`.